Skip to content

 Overview

-A Decoder restructures and augments inbound data to optimise the structure and contents for query and analysis.
+A decoder restructures and augments inbound data to optimise the structure and contents for query and analysis.
+It is essentially an upgrade to a standard inbound data source, removing complexity from downstream operations in order to speed up (and level-up) subsequent data activities.

 It is installed between standard Google-managed inbound BigQuery data transfers and subsequent transformation, analysis or automation activities.